Back to news

 Amazon CodeWhisperer Review: AWS's Coding Assistant

 TL;DR: CodeWhisperer is a strong coding assistant for teams that live inside AWS.
 The service integration, built-in security scanning, and free individual tier are the draw.
 For work outside AWS, GitHub Copilot or Cursor tend to do a better job.
-One important caveat up front: Amazon retired the CodeWhisperer name in April 2024 and folded it into Amazon Q Developer, so if you go looking for "CodeWhisperer" today, that is where you will land.
+One important caveat up front: Amazon retired the CodeWhisperer name in April 2024 and folded it into Amazon Q Developer (opens in a new tab), so if you go looking for "CodeWhisperer" today, that is where you will land.

 A quick note before the review proper.
 If you are an Australian business shopping for an AI coding tool right now and you type "CodeWhisperer" into Google, you will not find a product page by that name.
-Amazon renamed the assistant to Amazon Q Developer on 30 April 2024, and the features all moved across with it.
+Amazon renamed the assistant to Amazon Q Developer on 30 April 2024 (opens in a new tab), and the features all moved across with it.
 So when this review talks about CodeWhisperer, read it as the assistant that now ships under the Amazon Q Developer banner.

 With that out of the way, here is the practical question for most teams: is Amazon's coding assistant worth pointing your developers at?
 The short answer is that it depends almost entirely on how much of your stack runs on AWS.
 If your engineers spend their days writing Lambda functions, wiring up S3 and DynamoDB, and arguing with IAM policies, this tool was built for exactly that life.
 If they are mostly writing general-purpose application code, the picture is more even, and the bigger names are competitive or better.